smogon/pokemon-showdown/protocol-doc.md

 > format is only available for searching, and `,` if the format is only
 > available for challenging.
 > Sections are separated by two vertical bars with the number of the column of
-> that section in it.
-After that follows the name of the section and another
+> that section prefixed by `,` in it.
+After that follows the name of the
-> vertical bar.
+> section and another vertical bar.

 `|updatesearch|JSON`